StefanMitrevski/wp-tool-test/README.md

 # wp-tool-test
-WP tool which nalyzes posts for word count and density for a specific keyword
+WP tool which analyzes posts for word count and density for a specific keyword.
+Also includes a custom REST API endpoint to provide the analyzed data in JSON format.